stitchdata/docs/_saas-integrations/jira/jira-latest.md

       When you complete the JIRA setup in Stitch, you'll be asked to enter your JIRA base URL.
 If Stitch determines that the protocol is not `HTTPs`, connection errors will arise.

-  - title: "Retrieve your Stitch public key"
+  - title: "Create a Stitch JIRA user"
-    anchor: "retrieve-stitch-public-key"
+    anchor: "create-jira-user"
     content: |
-      {{ site.data.tooltips.public-key | flatify }} In this case, when you add the public key to your JIRA instance, it allows Stitch to access and extract data from the account.

-      1. {{ app.menu-paths.add-integration | flatify }}
-      2. Click the **JIRA** icon.
-      3. Locate the **Public Key** field.

-      Leave this page open for now - you'll need this to set up the application access in JIRA in the next step.

-  - title: "Grant Stitch application access to {{ integration.display_name }}"
-    anchor: "grant-stitch-access-to-jira"
-    content: |
-      **Note that you need Administrator permissions to complete the steps in this section**.
-If you're not an Admin, loop in someone who can help you before continuing.

-      1. Sign into your JIRA account.
-      2. Click the **Settings (gear)** icon in the top-right corner.
-      3. In the drop-down menu, click **Applications**.
-      4. Click the **Application** link in the **Integrations** section of the menu on the left side of the page.
-      5. In the **Application** field, enter `stitchdata.com`.
-      6. Click **Create new link**.

-      A few ‘Configure Application URL’ messages might display after clicking the **Create new link** button.
-If you see these, don’t worry - everything is still on track.

-      Click **Continue** to keep going.
-    substeps:
-      - title: "Define the first set of Link Application settings"
-        anchor: "define-first-link-application-settings"
-        content: |
-          1. When the **Link Applications** window displays, enter `stitch` into the following fields:
-             - Application Name
-             - Service Provider Name
-          2. Set the **Application Type** field to **Generic Application**.
-          3. Enter `rjmetrics` into the following fields:
-             - Consumer Key
-             - Shared Secret
-          4. Enter `stitchdata.com` into the following fields:
-             - Request Token URL
-             - Token URL
-             - Authorize URL
-          5. Check the **Create incoming link** box.
-          6. Click the **Continue** button and a second Link Applications window will display.

-      - title: "Define the second set of Link Application settings"
-        anchor: "define-second-link-application-settings"
-        content: |
-          1. In the **Consumer Key** field, enter `rjmetrics`.
-          2. In the **Consumer Name** field, enter `stitch`.
-          3. In the **Public Key** field, paste the entire Public Key from the Stitch JIRA credentials page.
-          4. Click the **Continue** button.

-          If the link configuration was successful, you’ll see a **Success!** message on the Configure Application Links page.
+      {% include note.html content="This step is optional.
+You may use your own credentials to create the integration in the next step if you don't want to create a Stitch JIRA user." %}

+      **Note**: Depending on the permissions structure your JIRA organization uses, [Administrator permissions may be required to create a user](https://confluence.atlassian.com/get-started-with-jira-software/set-up-your-software-team-937185135.html).

+      Creating a dedicated user for Stitch ensures that Stitch will be obvious in any logs or audits.
+To create a user, [follow the instructions in JIRA's documentation](https://confluence.atlassian.com/get-started-with-jira-software/set-up-your-software-team-937185135.html).

+      #### User access and replication

+      Stitch will replicate only the issues, projects, worklogs, etc. that the Stitch user has access to.
+After the Stitch user is created, verify that the user has access to all the issues, projects, worklogs, etc. that you want to replicate.
+If the Stitch user doesn't have access to specific datasets or records, Stitch will be unable to replicate them from JIRA.
   - title: "add integration"
     content: |
       4. In the **Base URL** field, enter the base URL for your JIRA site. **Remember**: If you're connecting a self-hosted instance, your server must use the `HTTPs` protocol or Stitch will be unable to successfully connect.
+      5. In the **Username** field, enter the email address of the JIRA user you want to use to authenticate the integration.
+         **Note**: Stitch will replicate only the issues, projects, worklogs, etc. that this user has access to.
+If this user doesn't have access to specific datasets or records, Stitch will be unable to replicate them from JIRA.
+      6. In the **Password** field, enter the user's password.
   - title: "historical sync"
   - title: "replication frequency"